• Skip to main content

 • Breakfast Recipes

-The best substitutes for whole lemongrass are going to be other forms like lemongrass paste or dried lemongrass.
-We’ll include these in our list below, but I also get that you might not have any lemongrass on hand.
+The best substitutes for whole lemongrass are going to be other forms like lemongrass paste or preserved lemon.
+I’ll include these in my list below, but I also get that you might not have any lemongrass on hand.

-The easiest substitute is lemon juice + chopped ginger.
-If you’re cooking a stew or curry, this will add the flavor you need.
+The easiest substitute is lemon zest + chopped ginger.
+If you’re cooking a stew or curry, this will add the citrusy flavor you need.

 SubstituteFlavorWhat It Is Best For